 Pack it in, pack it out.
 Outhouses aren't garbage cans.
 And the trail isn't your bathroom.
 Pack out all your garbage, any litter you find, and any leftover food waste.
 It can attract animals and cause problems for the next camper.

-When enjoying our outdoor spaces, leave it better than you found it.
+When enjoying our outdoor spaces, leave them better than you found them.

 Pooping in the Woods